LLaMA-XR: A Novel Framework for Radiology Report Generation using LLaMA and QLoRA Fine Tuning

 \section{Related work}

 Automated radiology report generation has garnered significant attention in recent years, with a wide array of deep learning architectures being proposed to enhance diagnostic accuracy, linguistic coherence, and computational efficiency.
 This section reviews the evolution of this field, focusing on methods applicable to generate chest X-ray report.
 We categorize recent work into four main classes: graph-based models, reward-based learning approaches, transformer-based architectures, and large language models (LLMs).
-Table \ref{tab:summary} presents a comparison of these models, summarizing their embedding strategies, architectural designs, and use of pre-trained language models.